mireo/can-utils/v2c/README.md

 The result `fp` is of the type `can::frame_packet`, defined in [frame_packet.h](/can/frame_packet.h), and is a serialized list of CAN frames with timestamp information.

-The frame packet is unless more than `V2CTxTime` milliseconds have passed since the last transmission.
+The frame packet is not sent unless more than `V2CTxTime` milliseconds have passed since the last transmission.

 ## frame_packet interface